-Health Indicator Report of Weight - Adult Obesity (BMI GE 30)
+Health Indicator Report of Obesity - adult (BMI GE 30)

 The percentage of obese adults is an indicator of the overall health and lifestyle of a community.
 Obesity increases the risk of many diseases and health conditions including heart disease, Type 2 diabetes, cancer, hypertension, stroke, liver and gallbladder disease, respiratory problems, and osteoarthritis.
 Losing weight and maintaining a healthy weight help to prevent and control these diseases.
 Being obese also carries significant economic costs due to increased healthcare spending and lost earnings.